Unity Epic

 Method signature

-AppsflyerEpicModule(string appid, string devkey, MonoBehaviour mono)
+AppsflyerEpicModule(string appid, string devkey, MonoBehaviour mono, bool isSandbox = false)

 Arguments: